 This course provides the flexibility to offer special topics of interest in Computer Science.
-Previous topics have included Robotics, Software Engineering, Human Computer Interface, Java, Computer Graphics and more.
-Three different topics are required for CS majors.
 Prerequisite: Approval of the instructor and adviser.
 (Fall and Spring)

 CRIMINAL JUSTICE

 CJ103 Administration of Justice (3)

 This course is one of the foundational classes to prepare individuals for a career in police, probation, parole, corrections, and private investigations.
 There will be a biblical, social, and professional perspective of the criminal justice system.